 Collection of people or groups that work towards a common goal through communication.
+"A 'discourse community' is a group of individuals bound by a common interest who communicate through approved channels and whose discourse is regulated" (Porter 1986, 38–39).
 This group develops a process for communication, a unique vocabulary of jargon, and a power structure tied to the source of their community.
-John Swales maintains that genres both “belong” to discourse communities and help to define them (Borg, 2003).
-He outlined six characteristics of discourse communities: 1) common public goals; 2) methods of communicating among members; 3) participatory communication methods; 4) genres that define the group; 5) a lexis; and 6) a standard of knowledge needed for membership (Swales, 471-473).
+John Swales maintains that genres both “belong” to discourse communities and help to define them.
+He outlined six characteristics of discourse communities: (1) common public goals; (2) methods of communicating among members; (3) participatory communication methods; (4) genres that define the group; (5) a lexis; and (6) a standard of knowledge needed for membership (Swales 1990, 471-473).

 Swales, John M. "The Concept of Discourse Communities."
 Genre Analysis: English in Academic and Research Settings.
 Cambridge [England: Cambridge UP, 1990.
 21-32.
 Print.